We may earn money or products from the companies mentioned in this post.

 It was a hassle.
 It either took up all the trunk space or worse, got damaged under the plane (true story).
 Then we gave away the stroller.
 So then what?

-We decided to start renting a stroller for our Disneyland vacations.
-It saved us having to bring a stroller, or buy one for an older child who did not need it.
+We decided to start renting a stroller for Disneyland vacations.
+It saved us from having to bring a stroller, or buy one for an older child who did not need it.
 In this instance, it was well worth the added expense.

 Before you run out and buy a stroller, or reserve a rental, just hold on a minute!
 There are some super important things you need to know about Disneyland Stroller Rentals.